 Simply choose the Section(s) and class(es) that you would like to enter, either Print an Entry form or Enter Online Here, pay the membership fee (over 12 years old only) and bring your entry form and exhibits to the Fair.

 You can avoid the registration lineup and pay by mail or register on the Tuesday before the Fair or pay online by credit card.
-When you register in advance you need only to drop off your entries on Thurs pm or Fri am.
+When you register in advance you need only to drop off your entries on Thursday evening or Friday morning.

 SECTION A